darrenfishell/darrenfishell.github.io/_posts/2018-10-23-using-tableau-to-dig-through-data.md

 The best single tool I've found is [Tableau Public](https://public.tableau.com/en-us/s/), which is free to download and publish to the web.
 That has been the backbone of most of the data journalism I've done, with no coding required.

-There are plenty of other ways to get started, too, from Google Sheets to Excel.
+There are plenty of other ways to get started, too, from Google Sheets to Excel, though they are less powerful for making visualizations.

-But Tableau offers a lot more in the way of analysis and, most importantly, it reduces the pain of screwing up and it lets you tinker with an analysis or visualization.
+Tableau offers more in the way of analysis and, most importantly, it reduces the pain of screwing up and it lets you tinker with an analysis or visualization.

-Here's an example (for which you can download Tableau Public and follow along), where we'll take a somewhat frightening data set and distill it down to something more palatable.
+Here's an example (for which you can [download Tableau Public](https://public.tableau.com/en-us/s/) and follow along), where we'll take a somewhat frightening data set and distill it down to something more palatable.

+And Tableau has [plenty more video tutorials](https://public.tableau.com/en-us/s/resources) that can help you get started on making visualizations.

 ### Tracking annual unemployment in Bangor